Uddevalla Suffrage Association: Decline

 In the late 1890s, the activities of the Uddevalla Suffrage Association declined as the divide between working-class reformists and more liberally-inclined bourgeoisie became larger.
 Several working-class activists became prominent in the Association, among them Adolf Bremer and M. A. Ljunggren, as the liberals withdrew.
 In 1898, the first formal Social Democratic Party branch (Uddevalla arbetarkommun) formed from the merger of several trade union branches, and the Association declined even further.
 With the decline and the increasing importance of working-class members, it also became more radical.
 Eventually, the group changed its name to the Uddevalla Suffrage and Discussion Association (Uddevalla Rösträtts- och diskussionsförening), with the purpose of debating social issues.

 A prominent member of the Uddevalla branch of the Social Democratic Party, Johannes Hermansson, was assigned to write a new set of statutes for the Association's charter.
 This didn't happen, possibly because of the demands of the liberal faction.
 Instead, the Association was dissolved on 12 January 1902, after twelve years of existence.
 Most of its monetary assets were granted to the Social Democratic Party, which was seen as the ideologically closest movement to the Association.
-However, 100 crowns were given to the city's theatre association, because the Uddevalla Suffrage Association was one of many local movements that owned shares in the theatre.
+However, 100 kronor were given to the city's theatre association, because the Uddevalla Suffrage Association was one of many local movements that owned shares in the theatre.